WizardGit/StingerRunRacing/README.md

 fix dance scene cutoff
-fix old scene image behind canvas create some sort of template for the canvas fix water not on minimap fix jump while already in air bug fix the inefficient code for placement script boost timer is doing most of the stuff in playercontroller instead of playerracingcontroller when resetting user, the link to smash n' dash is still there, until you come  back from another scene fix how ice level is saved! fix issue with npc dragon being in water! fix having to load all the dragon skin materials
+fix old scene image behind canvas create some sort of template for the canvas fix the inefficient code for placement script fix how ice level is saved! fix issue with npc dragon being in water! fix having to load all the dragon skin materials